Sampoong Department Store collapse: Investigation

-Once the investigation focused on structural failure, it was initially believed the building's poorly-laid foundation and the unstable ground that it was built on, both led to the failure.
-Investigation of the rubble revealed that a substandard concrete mix of cement and sea water and poorly-reinforced concrete was used for the ceilings and walls.
+Once the investigation focused on structural failure, it was initially believed the building's poorly laid foundation and the unstable ground that it was built on, both led to the failure.
+Investigation of the rubble revealed that a substandard concrete mix of cement and seawater and poorly reinforced concrete was used for the ceilings and walls.

 Further investigation revealed that the building was built with incorrect application of a technique called "flat slab construction".
 Reinforced concrete buildings are often built by using columns and beams, with the floor slab supported over the full length of the beams.
 "Flat slab construction" does not use beams but supports the floor slab directly on the columns.
 The area of floor around the columns must be reinforced in order to carry the load; if the columns are too narrow, they can punch through the slab.